-Many mothers in Canada are unprepared for maternity leave and often fail to discover its financial implications before it’s too late.
+Many Canadians are unprepared for maternity leave and often fail to discover its financial implications before it’s too late.
 As a result, they are often forced to take care of their newborn baby on dwindling reserves.

 The basic maternity benefit rate in Canada is 55% of the average insured earnings for a period of up to 15 weeks with a cap of $435 per week.
 The same rate applies to parental benefits, but for a longer period of up to 35 weeks.
-Parental benefits applies to both biological and adoptive parents.
+Parental benefits apply to both biological and adoptive parents.
 Either parent can collect the benefit or they can divide it between them.
-Parents in a low income family (earning less than $25,921) may also be eligible for a Child Tax Benefit.
+Parents in a low-income family (earning less than $25,921) may also be eligible for a Child Tax Benefit.

-Once you have planned to have a child, start saving for the day by incorporating additional savings into your household budget.
-Call it your “maternity fund”, and do not touch it until your baby comes along.
-To make sure that you won’t touch it, open a new bank account that is not connected to your debit card, and deposit the money in there.
+- Start saving as soon as you plan to have a child.
+Once you’ve planned to start trying for a baby, try to save as much as possible by incorporating additional savings into your household budget.
+Call it your “maternity fund” and do not touch it until your baby comes along.
+To make sure that you won’t touch it, open a new bank account that is not connected to your debit card and deposit the money in there.
 To save enough money, you should try to start saving at least a year in advance.

+- Prioritize your needs.
 Create a list of what you need and what you can do without.
 Rank the things that you need by their importance.
 That way, you will have a clear idea of what needs to be paid immediately and what can wait.
 For example, utility bills and the mortgage have to be paid, while eating out and entertainment can wait.
 Setting spending priorities can help you sail through these lean times with relative ease.

 With a little bit of planning, you can afford to take maternity leave.
 Budgeting for your upcoming time off is essential when you know you’ll be living on a reduced income.